Disperon QED: Threshold singularities

 Let us now study the integral near the singular point using the \ac{MoR}, i.e.~we write $\dpone=s(1-\lambda)$ and expand for $\lambda\to0$.
 By utilising automatised tools like {\tt asy}~\cite{Pak:2010pt,Jantzen:2012mw} or {\tt pySecDec}~\cite{Heinrich:2021dbf}, we find two region vectors

-It is easy to see that the latter is a soft region (with scaling $k\to \lambda \, k$) that starts at $\lambda^{-1-2\epsilon}$ while the hard region starts at $\lambda^{0}$.
+These are defined similarly to the $w_i$ of~\eqref{eq:scaling} as $x_i\to \lambda^{v_i} x_i$ and quantify how each propagator will scale in the small parameter $\lambda$.
+This Feynman parameter space representation can be related to momentum space.
+It is easy to see that $\vec v_s$ describes a soft region (with scaling $k\to \lambda \, k$) that starts at $\lambda^{-1-2\epsilon}$ while the hard region starts at $\lambda^{0}$.
 Since the logarithmically divergent terms are integrable, the \ac{CT} only needs to capture the $\lambda^{-1-2\epsilon}$ singular behaviour, i.e.~the soft term.
 In momentum space, this can be written as

 The \ac{MoR} already tells us the dependence on $\dpone-s$ which we have included above.
 The sign of $i\delta$ is due to its appearance in the original integral~\eqref{eq:int:ee2uu} as $(\dots -\dpone + i \delta)$.
 The additional $1/\dpone$ has been factored out to ensure the convergence of the dispersive integral.
 The remaining factor $f(s,t,m_e,m_\pi)$ still needs to be calculated explicitly to construct a \ac{CT}.
 While it is possible to calculate this integral directly, it is easier to simply expand the analytic expression for the full box function.
 We find